Looking for the best ultrasonic pest repellers?

 The eHouse Ultrasonic Pest Repeller comes with a lifetime guarantee and warranty, so people who aren't satisfied with the product can receive a new one or a refund.
 The device can protect an area of 1600 sq. ft. and requires a supply voltage of 100-240V, AC 50/60Hz.

-The product does have a lifetime warranty, so people who are unhappy with their results can return the device for a refund.
+The product does have a 60 day refund policy, so people who are unhappy with their results can return the device for a refund.

-BOS's ultrasonic pest repeller plugs into a typical electrical outlet and can be manually turned on and off.
-It can work within 120 sq. meters and can be used in homes, businesses, and warehouses.
+This ultrasonic pest repeller plugs into a typical electrical outlet and can be manually turned on and off.
+It can work within 1615 sq. feet and can be used in homes, businesses, and warehouses.

 The device is environmentally friendly and avoids using pesticides, chemicals, or other potentially toxic products.
 The manufacturer claims the product is effective against rodents, spiders, cockroaches, and other common pests.